 Module: A module is simply a container for our subs.
 A module contains subs which in turn contain lines of code.
 There is no limit(within reason) to the number of modules in a workbook or the number of subs in a module.

 VBA Editor: This is where we write our code.
 Pressing Alt + F11 switches between Excel and the Visual Basic Editor.
 If the Visual Basic editor is not currently open then pressing Alt + F11 will automatically open it.

-The screenshot below show the main parts of the Visual Basic Editor
+The screenshot below shows the main parts of the Visual Basic Editor:

-When you are working on the activities it is a good idea to close all other Excel workbooks.
+When you are working on the activities in this VBA Tutorial it is a good idea to close all other Excel workbooks.